-In the ordinary course of business, we may provide indemnification of varying scope and terms to vendors, lessors, customers and other parties with respect to certain matters including, but not limited to, losses arising out of breach of such agreements or from intellectual property infringement claims made by third parties.
-These indemnities include indemnities to our directors and officers to the maximum extent permitted under applicable state laws.
+In the ordinary course of business, we may provide indemnification of varying scope and terms to vendors, lessors, customers and other parties with respect to certain matters including, but not limited to, losses arising out of breach of such agreements or from intellectual property infringement claims made by third parties, and losses arising from breach of representations, warranties and covenants to counterparties set forth in agreements with such parties.
+We have also agreed to our directors and officers to the maximum extent permitted under applicable state laws pursuant to standard director and officer indemnification agreements and our corporate charter and bylaws.
 The maximum potential amount of future payments that we could be required to make under these indemnification agreements is, in many cases, unlimited.
 We have not incurred any material costs as a result of such indemnifications and are not currently aware of any indemnification claims.